FirelightWP/easy-fancybox/readme.txt

 NOTE: The wrapping divs ID *must* be unique and it must correspond with the links HREF with a # in front of it.
 When using the above example for more FancyBox inline content (hidden div + opening link) combinations on one page, give the second one the ID  fancyboxID-2 and so on...

-NOTE 2: If you find that the inline contect shown in FancyBox is styled very different than the rests of the page content, then you might want to change the div tag attribute `class="hentry"` to something else that matches your theme.
+NOTE 2: If you find that the inline content shown in FancyBox is styled very different than the rests of the page content, then you might want to change the div tag attribute `class="hentry"` to something else that matches your theme.
 Find out what class name is used for the main content on your site and re-use that.

 = Can I display a contact form in FancyBox? =